Angela Diller

-Angela Diller (August 1, 1877 – May 1, 1968) was a pianist and music educator.
+Angela Diller (August 1, 1877 – May 1, 1968) was a pianist, composer, and music educator.

 Early life and education

 Mary Angela Diller was born on August 1, 1877, to William Augustus Muhlenberg Diller and Mary Abigail Welles.
 She was the youngest of four children.
 Diller taught herself how to play the piano at an early age.
 Her older sister Ellen taught her how to read sheet music.
 As a teenager, she received lessons from Alice Fowler between 1892 and 1895.

 Career

 In 1899, she founded the Diller-Quaile Institute with Elizabeth Quaile.
 Diller and Quaile wanted books for the teachers at the school and wrote the Diller-Quaile Series.
+She was awarded a prestigious MacDowell Fellowship in music composition, and was in residence at the artist's colony in 1931.
 In 1932 and 1937 respectively, she wrote The Story of Wagner's Lohengrin, and The Story of Verdi's Aïda.
 Both books, published by G. Schirmer, contained musical excerpts with printed music.
-In 1941 Diller retired from managing the school.
+In 1941, Diller retired from managing the school.

 Personal life

 Diller was raised an Episcopalian and was influenced by New Thought.
-She never married and was childless.
+She never married and had no children.